 Faculty: P Conley, M Ferguson, A Gervasio, J Lewis, J Magyar-Moe, H Molenda-Figueira, R Nemeth, D Palmer, M Plonsky, J Rueb, J Wang, E Weisgram, C Wendorf.

 Definition: Psychology is the scientific study of the mind and behavior.
 It examines the biological, cognitive, emotional, social, cultural, and environmental processes underlying human and animal behavior in order to enhance psychological knowledge and its application within a variety of settings (such as families, schools, clinics, and workplaces).

 Academic Standards for Psychology Major

 The School of Education requires a grade point average of at least 2.75 in the major and minor fields for admission to student teaching and 3.00 for teaching internship.
-Please see the Education section of this catalog.
+Enrollment caps are in effect for those seeking teacher certification.
+Please contact the Psychology Department early for entrance requirements and application procedures.
+Also see information about the Professional Education Program and the secondary education curriculum for teacher certification in the Education section of this catalog.